jsdclxvi/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.